nilin/cancellations/Readme.txt

 PAUSE or END training by KeyboardInterrupt (Ctrl-c) ――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――

-Option to show plots or change batch mode when paused
+Option to show plots or change minibatch size when paused